cunarist/transle/README.md

 ## System Preparation

 Flutter and Rust are required for building the app itself.

-Python should also be installed on your system to automate complicated procedures.
-Dotenv is needed for loading environment variables declared in `.env` consistently into terminal regardless of operating system.
+Git and Python should be installed on your system to automate complicated procedures.

 You can use an IDE of your choice.
 However, [Visual Studio Code](https://code.visualstudio.com/) is recommended because it has extensive support from Flutter and Rust communities.
 Above all, automation scripts in `cunarist/app-template` only support Visual Studio Code.

-Git is required for version control.

 ### Preparing Git